Akash-1305/VirtualPlantStoreApplication/README.md

 ## Issues

-If you encounter any issues, feel free to open an issue in the GitHub repository and E-mail(akash20050513@gmail.com).
+If you encounter any issues, feel free to open an issue in the GitHub repository and contact: akash20050513@gmail.com.

 ---